6 Types of Social Power

 How To Use the Types of Power

-My take is that Coercive Power is not sustainable and it burns bridges, Legitimate Power comes and goes with the position, and Informational Power is very fleeting.
-I don’t depend on information as a source of power, so I’m always quick to give it away.
+Legitimate Power comes and goes with the position, and Informational Power is very fleeting.
+(I don’t depend on information as a source of power, so I’m always quick to give information away.)

-Instead, building expertise and rewarding people are firm and worthy ways to improve your influence, and the beauty is rewards can be as simple as acknowledgement or appreciation.
+They are firm and worthy ways to improve your influence, and rewards can be as simple as acknowledgment and appreciation.